Winter the Dolphin

 While still a baby dolphin of only 2 or 3 months, a little bottlenose dolphin became tangled in a crab trap line near Cape Canaveral on Florida's east coast.
 The line was so tightly wrapped around her tail that she could not escape.

 Had it not been for a chance sighting by a fisherman, this would have been the end of the story for this poor little dolphin.
-However, with the help of the fisherman, Hubbs-Seaworld Research Institute and the Harbor Branch Oceanographic Institute, the baby dolphin was rescued and transported to the Clearwater Marine Aquarium on the west coast of Florida for help.
+However, with the help of the fisherman, Hubbs-Seaworld Research Institute and the Harbor Branch Oceanographic Institute, the baby was rescued and transported to the Clearwater Marine Aquarium on the west coast of Florida for help.

 Clearwater Marine Aquarium has a long history of marine animal rescue and rehabilitation.
 The Clearwater Marine Aquarium (CMA) team worked very hard against odds to save the little dolphin.
 The damage done to her tail by the crab trap line was very severe.
 The CMA team could not save her tail, but they were able to save her life.
 Rescued in December, she was named "Winter" for the season in which she was saved.
 This was in 2005.

 Her body healed from the loss of the tail.
-She had to learn how to "swim" again with an awkward side-to-side style and learn how to eat fish (with no mother to show her).
+She had to learn how to swim again with an awkward side-to-side style and learn how to eat fish (with no mother to show her).
 So for this little dolphin without a tail, CMA adopted her into their aquarium home.

 CMA feared that the unnatural side-to-side swimming movement Winter started using, instead of the normal up-and-down motion for dolphins, was damaging her spine and could eventually lead to her death.
-After hearing about Winter's situation, a company named Hanger Prosthetics and Orthotics, Inc. offered to help.
+After hearing about the situation, a company named Hanger Prosthetics and Orthotics, Inc. offered to help.
 So with a team from Hanger, Dr. Mike Walsh - a leading marine mammal veterinarian, and CMA's experienced team, a plan was developed to create and fit a prosthetic tail for little Winter.

 As the first artificial tail ever created for a dolphin, the team had to develop and learn new techniques and materials that would be compatible in a water environment and on the dolphin's sensitive skin.